 If you think you might be eligible or if you would like to request home health services for Medicare, you will need all of the following to apply to you before they grant your request:

 - You must be under a doctor’s care with a care plan that has been created and regularly reviewed by your doctor

-- Your doctor must certify that you need either intermittent skilled nursing care (other than having blood drawn), physical therapy, speech language pathology, or continued occupational therapy services
+- Your doctor must certify that you need intermittent skilled nursing care (other than blood drawn), physical therapy, speech-language pathology, or continued occupational therapy services.

-- You must have a doctor-certified designation that you are homebound
+- You must have a doctor-certified designation that you’re homebound

-- For beneficiaries in Florida, Illinois, Massachusetts, Texas, or Michigan, you may have to undergo a Medicare demonstration program.
+- You may have to undergo a Medicare demonstration program for beneficiaries in Florida, Illinois, Massachusetts, Texas, or Michigan.
 If you live in any of these states, call 1-800-Medicare for more information on how the pre-claim review process works.